lamestation/lamestation.github.io/_games/pixel.md

 ---

 You have been turned into a machine by the evil Macrosoth.
 You must defeat him before it is too late!

+This game is part of the LameStation SDK.
+Download it to get the source!